chapost1/StreamTime/README.md

 ## Prerequisites

-please make sure you install the following:
+Ensure the following are installed:

-- <strong>Terraform</strong> is being used for provisioning. https://registry.terraform.io/
+- <strong>Terraform</strong> - is being used for provisioning.
+https://registry.terraform.io/

-- <strong>AWS CLI</strong> is required for PG Schema creation as part of deployment. https://aws.amazon.com/cli/
+- <strong>AWS CLI</strong> - is required for PG Schema creation as part of deployment. https://aws.amazon.com/cli/

 ### Example Deployment Usage

-For the first time, go into deployment directory and execute:
+For the first time, navigate to the deployment folder and run:

 ```sh
 terraform init # will download necessary plugins
 ```

-And then, from root directory, to deploy:
+Next, from the root directory, to deploy:

 ```sh
 ./deployment/terraform.sh --command apply \